-Dow swings in 500-point range in choppy trading
+Stock market surge disappears as bond jitters return

-Tuesday's 567-point leap has given hope to the bulls that the market has begun to find a bottom after extreme selling in recent days.
+A 381-point surge on the Dow disappeared by Wednesday's closing bell as concerns about rising Treasury yields returned.
+The Nasdaq slumped almost 1%, while the S&P 500 fell modestly.

-Despite the recent market slump, analysts believe the fundamental backdrop is solid.
-Corporate earnings have never been higher, and U.S. and global economic growth has gathered momentum.
+The stock market appeared to be making a comeback after historic plunges on Friday and Monday.
+The Dow surged 567 points higher on Tuesday, and at one point Wednesday it was poised for a two-day gain of almost 1,000 points.

-Wall Street is still nervously watching the bond market, where the trouble started last week.
+But Wall Street is still nervously watching the bond market, where the trouble started last week.

-U.S. stocks pulled back on Wednesday after heavy selling lifted the 10-year Treasury yield back above above 2.8%.
+U.S. stocks pulled back on Wednesday after heavy selling lifted the 10-year Treasury yield back to 2.85%, matching a four-year high.
 The jump came after an auction of 10-year Treasury notes drew less than stellar demand.

 Investors fear the rapid rise in Treasury yields this year could signal inflation and faster rate hikes from the Federal Reserve.
 Higher bond yields also make stocks look less attractive by comparison.